rwenzelo/ngshop/README.md

-# Angular Dog Shop
+# Angular Shop

 This exercise has two parts:

-1. Browsing the dogs Dog
+1. Browsing dogs
 2. Adding a "likes" feature

 ## Setup